 JagBASIC includes a simple line editor that uses the JAGXTREME terminal's lower display.
-When the "BasTerminal" is selected in the serial port setup menu, a remote PC with a terminal emulator program interfaces with the line editor.
-These editors permit creation and modification of JagBASIC programs.
+When the "BasTerminal" is selected in Configure Serial (serial or Ethernet) menu, a remote PC with a terminal emulator program can interface with the JagBASIC line editor, permitting creation and modification of JagBASIC programs.